 ```

-Since at the beginning no settings are stored in the database, it is best to set sensible default values in your class.
+Since at the beginning no settings are stored in the database, it is best to set sensible default values for every class property as seen above.

 [More about setting classes](docs/define_section.md)

-Then tell the bundle where your settings classes are in the config:
+Then tell specify in the bundle config where your setting classes are:

 ```